dyerc/jQuery-Font-Chooser/README.markdown

 # Changes

-*As of commit 5350d8081d (9th Jul 2013) the font options are specified from the plugin*
+*As of commit 5350d8081d (9th Jul 2013) the font options are specified from the jquery plugin initialization*

 # Usage